-When you are your own boss, sometimes it can be hard to keep yourself accountable and staying productive when working from home.
-I personally have difficulty keeping a schedule and sitting down at my desk to work on my blog.
+When you are the boss, sometimes it can be hard to keep yourself accountable and to stay productive when working from home.
+I have difficulty myself in keeping a schedule and sitting down at my desk to work on my blog.
 It’s especially hard since there are other things I think I could be doing around the house.
 And since I’m a homemaker, there is always something to do.

 One day, I finally put my foot down.
 I came up with a game plan to get myself more organized.
 Here are only 5 tips (that’s all you need) on how I became more productive when working from home, and how you can do, too, while also making sure your homemaking tasks get completed.

 How To Be Productive When Working From Home: 5 Tips and Advice as a Homemaker and Blogger